borzunov/cpmoptimize/README.rst

 Example
 -------

-Suppose we want to calculate the ten millionth `Fibonacci number`_ using a program in Python.
+Suppose we want to calculate the ten millionth `Fibonacci number`_ in Python.
 The function with a trivial algorithm is rather slow:

 .. code:: python